-Frequently performing soloand collaborative concerts, the latest season included: “Fuego Flamenco Cante”, a program of Spanish classical music with celebrated San Antonio-based flamenco singer Chayito Champion, “Sure on this Shining Night” with the Visionary Vocal Collaborative, and several chamber music concerts with the Leela Trio.
-She has collaborated with such artists as Craig Ketter and Anthony Gian diTomasso.
+Frequently performing solo and collaborative concerts, recent local performances include: “Fuego Flamenco Cante”, a program of Spanish classical music with celebrated San Antonio-based flamenco singer Chayito Champion, “Sure on this Shining Night”, and several chamber music concerts with the Leela Trio.
+With Music City Baroque, she performed in Music City Baroque’s program of music from Latin America and the rarely performed virtuosic Handel's Gloria in Excelsis Deo.
+She frequently collaborates with such artists as Craig Ketter, Jennifer McGuire, Alessandra Volpi and Anthony Gian diTomasso.
 She appears on a CD in duets by Heinrich Marschner (Centaur Records), released in January 2021.
-Sangeetha was recently recognized as one ofthe winners of the Anonymous Audition Project as well as the Latin American and Iberian Art Song Challenge.
-This past year, she founded the Visionary Vocal Collaborative, a vocal ensemble dedicated to exploring all the ways that “voice matters in empowering individuals and creating connection”.
-More information can be found at www.visionaryvocal.com.
+Sangeetha was recently recognized as one of the winners of the Anonymous Audition Project as well as the Latin American and Iberian Art Song Challenge.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.